Skip to contents

 snr

 Data frame with the signal-to-noise ratio per variable.
-Columns: variable, bio_component (always "track"), bio_var, error_var, and SNR.
-The ratio is $$SNR = Var(track) / [Var(anatomical) + Var(Residual)].$$
+Columns: variable, bio_component (always "trackway"), bio_var, error_var, and SNR.
+The ratio is $$SNR = Var(trackway) / [Var(anatomical) + Var(Residual)].$$

 qc